Technology-Agnostic/LSP/README.md

 ## Liskov Substitution Principle

-Example of fix for liskov substitution principle violation.
-Class "AgeLimitedMovie" in folder "before" violates LSP.
+Example of fix for Liskov substitution principle violation.
+Classes "BookFormatter" in folder "before/1" and "BookFactory" in folder "before/2" violate OCP.
 The result of refactoring is in folder "after".
-Unit tests file is "entry point" here.
+Unit tests files are "entry points" here.

 ### Setup

-Install NodeJS v16.14.2
+Install NodeJS v20.11.0

-Run `node movie.spec.js`
+Run `npm install` and then `npm run test`